SapnaGulati/Calculator/README.md

 # Calculator
-This is the calculator GUI designed using python along with the tkinter package.
+Calculator is the basic GUI designed using python along with the tkinter package.
+In this basic calculations can be done like addition, subtraction, multiplication & division.